 Kraków, a former royal capital of Poland, is known for its well-preserved medieval core and Jewish quarter.
 Key attractions include the Wawel Royal Castle, St. Mary’s Basilica, and the historic district of Kazimierz.

-Travel Time: The journey from Katowice to Kraków takes about 1 hour by train or car.
+Travel Time: About 1 hour by train or car

 Travel Tip: Visit the Cloth Hall in the Main Market Square for unique Polish souvenirs and try local delicacies like pierogi in one of the traditional restaurants.